moebaca/fetch/README.md

 - Add capability to archive all assets instead of just single HTML page for local browsing

 ## Getting started
-As previously mentioned the project is written in Python and is OS agnostic (tested on macOS Monterey and Windows 10).
+As previously mentioned the project is written in Python and is OS agnostic (tested on macOS Monterey and Windows WSL2 [Ubuntu 20.02]).
 Below are steps to clone the repo and run it in your environment or a Docker environment.

 ### Setup
 Clone this repo locally: